Book of Shadows

 Instead, here I’m discussing my commitment to the indescribable experience of glory and power conveyed only through a certain style of teaching, whether you call it oral tradition or Francesca’s style or George. 🙂

 It’s interesting I used the words “indescribable experience.”
 The term oral tradition was originally used (in part) because there was no point in writing it down.
-No record could possibly convey it—it was indescribable.
+No record could convey it—it was indescribable.

 Beyond my students’ note-taking during classes, any record distorts—and might even corrupt—the original transmission.
 I don’t allow recordings of my oral transmissions.
 Nor do I provide transcriptions of them.
 Sometimes I ask people to refrain from taking notes.